-While you don’t need to prove negligence, the tradeoff is that workers’ compensation benefits are typically capped by law, with the payment amount decreasing over time as the employee heals and begins to resume his or her job duties.
-Insurance companies, however, may exaggerate the degree to which they are not liable to you.
-A workers’ comp lawyer at Dolman Law Group Accident Injury Lawyers, PA can ensure that you recover as much compensation as the law allows, not a lowball offer the insurance company is trying to force you to accept.
+While you don't need to prove negligence, the tradeoff is that workers' compensation benefits are typically capped by law.
+The payment amount decreases over time as the employee heals and begins to resume their job duties.
+Insurance companies, however, may exaggerate the degree to which they are not liable.
+A workers' comp lawyer at Dolman Law Group Accident Injury Lawyers, PA, can ensure that you recover as much compensation as the law allows, not a lowball offer the insurance company is trying to force you to accept.

-Workers who have a valid workers’ compensation claim are guaranteed a range of benefits.
-In exchange, however, workers are prohibited from suing the employer in court for negligence.
-However, if the employer intentionally caused the worker’s injuries, the employee can file a lawsuit.
-In that case, the injured worker may be awarded damages for pain and suffering, punitive damages, and other tort damages not available through a workers’ compensation claim.
+Workers with a valid workers' compensation claim are guaranteed various benefits.
+In exchange, workers are prohibited from suing the employer in court for negligence.
+However, the employee can file a personal injury lawsuit if the employer intentionally caused the worker's injuries.
+In that case, the injured worker may be awarded damages for pain and suffering, punitive damages, and other tort damages not available through a workers' compensation claim.

-In some situations, the injury or illness is indisputably work-related and the claim is paid.
-If the claim is contested, the matter will be decided by a workers’ compensation law judge.
+In some situations, the injury or illness is indisputably work-related, and the claim is paid.
+If the claim is contested, the matter will be decided by a workers' compensation law judge.
 Also, the parties are encouraged to work out a settlement.
-However, if the parties are unwilling or unable to agree on a settlement, the injured worker and his or her attorney may decide to go to trial, sometimes called a workers’ compensation hearing.
+However, if the parties are unwilling or unable to agree on a settlement, the injured worker and their attorney may decide to go to trial, sometimes called a workers' compensation hearing.

-Generally, in a workers’ compensation case, no one party is determined to be at fault and the amount of compensation is not affected by fault.
-However, the claim may be affected if the injury is the result of the worker’s drug or alcohol use, or the intent to injure himself or another person.
+Generally, in a workers' compensation case, no one is determined to be at fault, and the amount of compensation is not affected by the potential fault.
+However, the claim may be affected if the injury is the result of the worker's drug or alcohol use or the intent to injure themself or another person.

 In some situations, an injured worker may choose to receive a lump sum, called a settlement, instead of continuous benefit payments.
 There are pros and cons to both options.
 However, accepting a settlement means that you are giving up the right to future benefits, which may not be in your best interest if complications develop later.

-How Long Do You Have to Report Your Injury?
+How Long Do Injured Workers Have to Report an Injury?

-To be eligible, you must meet the deadlines for reporting the injury and filing a workers’ compensation claim required by your state.
+You must meet the deadlines for reporting the injury and filing a workers' compensation claim required by your state to qualify for recovering workers' compensation benefits.
 Some states require the incident to be reported in 30 days or less, but you should report your injury as soon as possible.
 Your employer then has no more than seven (7) days to report the injury to their insurance company.
 After that, you should receive an information brochure within three (3) days.

-How Our Workers’ Compensation Attorneys Can Help You
+How Our Workers' Compensation Lawyers Can Help You

 Although workers' compensation laws are meant to provide injured workers with fast relief, the long and complicated claim process can create a lot of stress in your life.